peterhinch/micropython-tft-gui/README.md

 tuple or list of items.
 Callbacks are optional, as are the argument lists - a default null function and empty list are provided.

+All objects capable of raising callbacks have member variables ``tft`` and ``objsched`` being references to the TFT and scheduler instances respectively.

 # Initialisation Code

 The following initialisation code is required in any application: